 How to Correct This Behavior?

-If you want to correct this behavior and get your dog to sleep without laying on top of you or touching you, there are a few things you can do.
+If you want to correct this behavior and get your dog to sleep without laying on top of you or touching you, you can do a few things.

 Use Positive Reinforcement

-Repeat this process a few times every day until your dog makes the connection between laying in his own bed and getting rewards.
+Repeat this process a few times every day until your dog connects between laying in his own bed and getting rewards.

 Make Your Dog Comfortable

-If you make the area where you want your dog to sleep more comfortable for him, say for instance in a crate, you will have a better chance of making him sleep there.
+If you make the area where you want your dog to sleep more comfortable for him, for instance, in a crate, you will have a better chance of making him sleep there.

-Make sure that the area is not too bright at night, keep the area cool and provide enough space for the dog to lie down comfortably.
+Ensure that the area is not too bright at night, keep the area cool, and provide enough space for the dog to lie down comfortably.

 Reduce His/Her Separation Anxiety